pallets-eco/wtforms/docs/fields.rst

         Note: Simply coercing the field to a string or unicode will render it as if it was called with no arguments.

+    .. automethod:: __html__

+        Many template engines use the __html__ method when it exists on a printed object to get an 'html-safe' string that will not be auto-escaped.
+To allow for printing a bare field without calling it, all WTForms fields implement this method as well.

     **Properties**

     .. attribute:: name